 FAQs

-It is either a 20ft or 40ft corten steel box fitted with wooden floor, one set of double doors, used for transporting goods via sea all over the world.
-See our article: Facts about Shipping containers We do offer 10ft containers that are built in the same way as a 20ft and 40ft, but they are mainly built for the storage market and not for shipping.
+It is either a 20ft or 40ft corten steel box fitted with a wooden floor and one set of double doors on one 8ft end, used for transporting goods via sea all over the world.
+Please read our article Facts about Shipping containers for more details.
+We do offer 10ft containers that are built in the same way as 20ft and 40ft containers, but they are mainly built for the storage market and not for shipping.

-It is a shipping container that is built from corten steel (high tensile steel-corrugated sides and roof) usually with a pair of doors on one end of the container, a marine treated plywood floor and steel cross members on the underside.
-These containers are ideal a secure static storage facility.
-See our article: Facts about Shipping containers
+It is a shipping container that is built from corten steel (high tensile steel-corrugated sides and roof), usually with a pair of doors on one end of the container, a marine-treated plywood floor and steel cross members on the underside.
+These containers are ideal as a secure static storage facility.
+See our article Facts about Shipping containers for more details.

 Can I buy a shipping container for storage?